pantheon-systems/documentation/source/content/application-containers.md

     - mbstring
     - XML
     - IMAP
-  - Extensions: APCu, New Relic PHP agent, OAuth, Redis
+  - Extensions: [APCu cache](/apcu), New Relic PHP agent, OAuth, Redis
   - [short\_open\_tag](https://secure.php.net/manual/en/ini.core.php#ini.short-open-tag) is off (Pantheon does not support `<? ?>` syntax; use `<?php ?>` instead)
   - Maximum PHP execution time and other timeouts can be configured as noted in [Timeouts on Pantheon](/timeouts).
   - Maximum upload\_max\_filesize and post\_max\_size is 100MB.
 This cannot be changed.